Shraddhatripathi23/flipcard_scraping_data/README.md

 ```

-# Extracted data shown like this
+# Expected Resulut we got  like this

 <img width="1090" alt="Screenshot 2023-06-26 at 11 12 19 PM" src="https://github.com/Shraddhatripathi23/flipcard_scraping_data/assets/50836422/e699860a-e724-42d9-9a97-836a56101fd0">